 Before I started Agency Mavericks, I spent 8 years as a WordPress consultant working with clients such as Quickbooks and F1 Grand Prix.

-When I started out, I was sending proposals as a Word Doc and I thought perhaps it was the design that was letting me down.
+When I started out, I was sending sales proposals as a Word Doc or in Google Docs and I thought perhaps it was the design and design details that were letting me down.
 So I tried getting them professionally designed.
 But really, I had absolutely no idea what was working and what wasn't.
-I didn't even know if the proposal was being opened.
+I didn't even know if the proposal was being opened or if customers were interested in my services, much less if they contained all the information needed to close deals.

-Then I discovered some software called SlideRocket which allowed me to send the proposal as a slide deck.
-From there I could track when it was being opened and how much time was being spent on each slide.
-I used this valuable data and asked for feedback from clients and eventually discovered the winning formula.
+Then I discovered some software called SlideRocket.
+This service allowed me to send the sales proposal as a slide deck that incorporated all the key messages for potential customers.
+From there, I could track when it was being opened and how much time was being spent on each slide.
+I used this valuable data and asked for feedback from potential clients and eventually discovered the winning formula for sales proposals.

 Download Your Free Proposal Template